 Like what we do at Obesity Control Center®, located just minutes south of San Diego, we don’t treat patients like numbers.
 We motivate them to stay on track, guide them every step of the way, and celebrate their successes.
 We treat them like family.
 Therefore, we understand how nerve-racking it can be for a family member to start a conversation about weight.
 Where do you even begin?
 Here are tips for what to do (and what not to do) when talking to a loved one about their health.

 Helping Your Loved One

 Whether it’s your spouse, sibling, child, or friend that you want to talk with about their health, it’s a tricky subject to broach.
-You want to help, but it’s also a personal and private topic.
-Any conversation about weight may come across as criticism, which may cause them to feel shame, become defensive, or even secretive.
+You want to help, but it’s also a very personal, private, and potentially upsetting topic.
+Any conversation about weight may come across as criticism, which may lead to feelings of shame, feeling defensive, or even secretive.
 However, you’re worried about them.
 You should infuse this type of conversation with positivity and respect.
 Here are some steps to make the process easier while giving your loved ones the support they need:

 Educate yourself so you can provide facts and not just suggestions.
 You can find a wealth of information on the internet.
 Collect credible research about weight-loss surgery procedures and their benefits.
 This way, you can determine if weight-loss surgery is an option for your loved one.
 You can then explain it accurately and address some of their questions.

 Before you begin the weight-loss surgery conversation with your loved one, imagine if the roles were reversed.
 Would you find a friend’s or spouse’s advice as intrusive or helpful?
 Treat the person you are talking with as you would want to be treated.
 This helps you mark your boundaries, too.